licky-licky/toji-no-miko-translations/docs/md/docs/A_Certain_Superpowered_Parallel_World.md

 **Yume:** Huh?
 **Mai:** Kanami-chan?
 **Mikoto:** ...A beam?
 What made you think that??
-**Kanami:** I was thinking, instead of a signal coming out the end of the remote to turn things off and on, it could shoot out a beam like, "Bibibibi-\!"
+**Kanami:** I was thinking, instead of a signal coming out the end of the remote to turn things off and on, it could shoot out a beam like, "Bibibibi-\!\"
 **Kanami:** Kind of like, like this\!
 **Misaki:** Fufufu, Etou-san.
 Now that you've learned the secret of my power, I won't be letting you off so easy\~.
 **Misaki:** Take thiis, bibibibibibi-\!